versly/wsdoc/README.md

   provided with a value of "public", only m1 will be documented.
 Likewise, if a value of "experimental" is provided for --scope, then only m3 will be documented.
 If a value of "private" (or "all") is provided than m1, m2, and m3 will all be documented.

+* Generating API Level Documentation

+Developers may optionally use the `@DocumentationRestApi` annotation, at the class level, to identify a class containing rest endpoints as representing all or part of a single REST API.
+If the `@DocumentationRestApi` annotation is present, all classes annotated with the same `id` value will be regarded by wsdoc as part of the same API and will be documented together.
+For a given `id` value, there should be one such annotated class for which the `@DocumentationRestApi` annotation also includes a human-friendly `title` and `version`.
+The javadocs of this class will also be included in the generated documentation as the high-level overview describing the API.

+For example:

+    /**
+     * This is the header documentation text for RestApi2.
+This API actually spans
+     * multiple controller classes, RestApi2_A and RestApi2_B.
+This javadoc text
+     * will appear as an "overview" in the generated documentation.
+     */
+    @DocumentationRestApi(id = "RestApi2", title = "The RestApi2 API", version = "v1")
+    @Path("/restapi2/api/v1")
+    public class RestApi2_A {

+        @GET
+        @Path("/gadgets")
+        public void getGadgets() {
+        }
+    }

+    @DocumentationRestApi(id = "RestApi2")
+    @Path("/restapi2/api/v1")
+    public class RestApi2_B {

+        @GET
+        @Path("/whirlygigs")
+        public void getWhirlygigs() {
+        }
+    }

+The above defines a single API that spans two controller classes.
+The javadocs of the RestApi2_A class will be used as the class level documentation for the API, and the resources of that API will include the union of those defined in both RestApi2_A and RestApi2_B.
+All REST endpoints defined in classes for which no `@DocumentationRestApi` annotation is present will be included together in a separate anonymous default API.

+If two or more APIs are present during either the annotation processing phase or the document assembly phase, each API will result in a separate generated output document.
+Endpoints that land in the anonymous default API will be included together in a single output file with the exact name as given in the `--out` parameter of the document assembly command.
+Each other API explicitly defined by the `@DocumentationRestApi` annotation will result in an output file named after the `--out` parameter but with the addition of a suffix indicating the `id` of the API that file represents.
+For example, a documentation assembly phase initiated with the command:

+    java org.versly.rest.wsdoc.RestDocAssembler --format raml --out snow-report.raml *.war

+May result in several output files with names such as:

+    snow-report.raml
+    snow-report-RestApi2.raml
+    snow-report-SomeOtherApi.raml

+where the first contains endpoints not defined in `@DocumentationRestApi` annotated classes, and the second contains endpoints defined in classes annotated with `@DocumentationRestApi(id = "RestApi2")`.

 <a id="maven"/>
 #### wsdoc in a Maven build environment